 - Write what version of dahliaOS you were using.

-And the most important of all, make sure to fulfill all fields in our bug report template.
+And the most important of all make sure to fill in as many fields as possible in our bug report template.

 - Click New issue